-If you've been diagnosed with clinical depression, you may be having trouble getting to sleep.
+If you've been diagnosed with depression, you may be having trouble getting to sleep or staying asleep.
 There's a reason for that.
 There is a definite link between lack of sleep and depression.
-In fact, one of the common signs of depression is insomnia or an inability to sleep.
+In fact, one of the common signs of depression is insomnia or an inability to fall and stay asleep.

 That's not to say insomnia or other sleep problems are caused only by depression.
-Insomnia is the most common sleep disorder in the U.S., affecting nearly one out of every three adults at some point in life.
-More women suffer from insomnia than men, and as people get older, insomnia becomes more prevalent.
+Insomnia is the most common sleep disorder in the U.S., affecting nearly 1 in 3 adults at some point in life.
+More women get insomnia than men, and as people get older, insomnia becomes more common.

-Most experts agree that adults need seven to nine hours of sleep a night.
+Most experts agree that adults need 7 to 9 hours of sleep a night.
 But even without depression, according to the National Sleep Foundation, the average American only gets about 6.9 hours.
 When you add depression to the mix, the problems with sleep are compounded.

 What's the Link Between Sleep Disorders and Depression?

 Having a sleep disorder does not in itself cause depression, but lack of sleep does play a role.
-Lack of sleep caused by another medical illness or by personal problems can make depression worse.
+Lack of sleep caused by another medical condition, a sleep disorder, or personal problems can make depression worse.
 An inability to sleep that lasts over a long period of time is also an important clue that someone may be depressed.

-Clinical depression is a mood disorder.
+Depression is a mood disorder.
 It causes you to feel sad, hopeless, worthless, and helpless.
 Sure, we all feel sad or blue from time to time.
-But when you feel sad for long periods and the feelings become intense, the depressed mood can keep you from living a normal life.
+But when you feel sad for long periods and the feelings become intense, the depressed mood and its associated physical symptoms can keep you from living a normal life.

 Why Is Sleep So Important?